BY-LAWS OF THE EASTERN PSYCHOLOGICAL ASSOCIATION, INC.

 4. BUSINESS SESSION: Unless otherwise specified in these By-Laws, such business as the Directors recommend shall be transacted in a Business Session of a Meeting for which a quorum shall consist of fifty (50) Members.
 Additional items of business in accordance with these By-Laws may be introduced by those Members attending.
 Robert's Rules of Order shall govern the conduct of the Business Session.

-There shall be a Board of Directors (herein referred to as Directors), which shall consist of the voting Officers (President, President-Elect, Treasurer, and Executive Officer) as designated in Article VI, and nine (9) Members-at-Large.
-Ex-officio nonvoting Members of the Board shall be the immediate Past President, Historian, Parliamentarian, and Chair of the Program Committee.
+ARTICLE V BOARD OF DIRECTORS: There shall be a Board of Directors (herein referred to as Directors), which shall consist of the voting Officers (President, President-Elect, immediate Past President, Treasurer, and Executive Officer) and nine (9) Members-at-Large.
+Ex-officio nonvoting Members of the Board shall be the Historian, and Chair of the Program Committee.

 1. TERM OF OFFICE OF MEMBERS-AT-LARGE: Members-at-Large shall serve terms of three (3) years, beginning and ending with the fiscal year.
 Three (3) of the nine (9) Members-at-Large shall be elected annually to fill vacancies left by those Directors whose terms shall have expired.
 Members-at-Large shall be ineligible for reelection for three years upon completion of their term as Director.